remult-ts/remult-angular-code-samples/src/app/full-page-layout/readme.md

   overflow-y: auto;
 }
 ```

+> We usually add these styles to the `styles.scss` file but it can also be added to the specific component scss file

 Next, in the html part, we need to have a single root item tagged with the class `full-page`